spotinst/help/src/docs/spot-pc/features/concepts/avd-primer.md

 * End User Helpdesk
   * Just like traditional desktop users, RD end users need a helpdesk resource to contact for support.
 When supporting an RD environment, many aspects of the helpdesk role is the same as a traditional desktop environment.
 However, depending on the RD configuration, the nature or frequency of questions and incidents are shifted.
 Also the method of support and the skillset of the helpdesk staff may be very different, with a greater focus on network connectivity and session host VM support.
 * Private Connectivity to IT Resources
   * Access to IT resources that are not hosted along side the RD resources is often a requirement for RD projects.
-From on-premises servers to cloud-hosted services across any number fo public/private cloud vendors, there are diverse requirements for private connectivity to those resources.
+From on-premises servers to cloud-hosted services across any number of public/private cloud vendors, there are diverse requirements for private connectivity to those resources.
 Often this takes the form or site-to-site VPN connectivity between the RD environment and the networks of those other IT resources.
 In Azure, Express Routes and vNet Peering are alternative options to establish private connectivity.

 ## Shifted Responsibility with AVD